 Polar Bear Challenge – Take on the challenge and run the Marathon on the Saturday and Half Marathon on the Sunday!

-Polar Circle Marathon – Rachael MasonTHE COOLEST MARATHON ON EARTH When we triumphed with our half marathon adventure over the Great Wall of China in 2010, we thought nothing could compare, or be as hard as that run.
+Polar Circle Marathon – Rachael MasonTHE COOLEST MARATHON ON EARTH When we triumphed with our half marathon adventure at the Great Wall Half Marathon, we thought nothing could compare, or be as hard as that run.
 What could ...

 THE COOLEST MARATHON ON EARTH

-When we triumphed with our half marathon adventure over the Great Wall of China in 2010, we thought nothing could compare, or be as hard as that run.
+When we triumphed with our half marathon adventure at the Great Wall Half Marathon, we thought nothing could compare, or be as hard as that run.
 What could possible beat that?
 Well, Greenland, and The Polar Circle Marathon.

 It was only as our Air Greenland flight approached Kangerlussuaq that we took a proper pause, looked at each other, and almost simultaneously said “what have we done”.
 We could see glaciers, the Ice Cap, vast white snow and precious little else.
 As born and bred Kiwis (Aucklanders to boot!), we had no real comprehension of what the cold in Greenland was actually like.
 We were about to find out, and we were scared.
 Hint: it’s not at all like our experience of Queenstown.
 Not even close.
 As we landed, the pilot’s usual briefing came over the PA: Welcome to Kangerlussuaq, currently slightly cloudy and -7 degrees.